libertyernie/RewardRandomizer/README.md

 * Unit ID (if in a unit's starting inventory, or given to them as part of a story event)
 * Offsets (the locations in ROM at which the item ID appears)
 * Route (the route split, if any, that the item is exclusive to - e.g. Ilia, Sacae, Kenneth, Jerme, Eirika, Ephraim)
-* Difficulty (the difficulty level, if any, that the item is exclusive to - Blazing Blade only)
 * Tag (an arbitary string - item locations with the same tag are treated as one item location in the randomizer, unless their other attributes don't match - in that case, they are ignored)

-The `Correlator` module takes these locations and combines them (by joining their offsets together) when matching items are found across all routes, with the same tag, or on both Normal difficulty and other levels; for example, the wyrmslayer on Echidna's route and the one on Bartre's route are considered one item.
-Items that are exclusive to a route (like Ephraim's third knight crest) are omitted.
+The `Correlator` module takes these locations and combines them into sets when matching items are found across all routes.
+Before doing this, items with the same tag are combined into a single item.
+For example, the wyrmslayer on Echidna's route and the one on Bartre's route are included in a set, and the chapter 2 armorslayer is in a set of its own.
+Items that are exclusive to a route (like Ephraim's third knight crest) are omitted, as are items which share the same tag but don't have matching item IDs.

 The input parameters for an operation are: